postsharp/Metalama.Documentation/content/conceptual/aspects/ide/live-template.md

 # Exposing an aspect as a live template

-A _live template_ is a custom Code Action available in the code editor menu like other code suggestions or refactoring actions offered by the IDE.
-For details about using live templates, see <xref:applying-live-templates>.
+A _live template_ is a custom Code Action that appears in the code editor menu alongside other code suggestions or refactoring actions offered by the Integrated Development Environment (IDE).
+For more information on using live templates, please refer to <xref:applying-live-templates>.

-Live templates are built with the Metalama Aspect Framework.
-Instead of being executed at compile time by the compiler, they are interactively applied by the user in the editor, and they modify the source code.
+Live templates are created using the Metalama Aspect Framework.
+Unlike traditional aspects that are executed at compile-time by the compiler, live templates are interactively applied by the user within the editor, thereby modifying the source code.

 > [!NOTE]
-> A fundamental characteristic of an aspect is that it is applied at compile time and does not affect the source code.
-Therefore, a live template cannot be called an aspect, even if it is built with the aspect framework.
-To avoid confusion, we suggest not referring to live templates as aspects in your communication.
+> A key characteristic of an aspect is that it is applied at compile time and does not alter the source code.
+Consequently, a live template, despite being built with the aspect framework, cannot be referred to as an aspect as it deviates from this fundamental principle.
+To prevent any confusion, we recommend avoiding the use of the term 'aspects' when discussing live templates.

 ## To write a live template

-1. Write an aspect class as usual, with the following differences:
+1. Begin by writing an aspect class as you normally would, but keep in mind the following differences:
-   - The aspect class does not need to be derived from `System.Attribute`.
+   - The aspect class does not need to inherit from `System.Attribute`.
-   - Pay attention to generating idiomatic C# code.
+   - Strive to generate idiomatic C# code.
-   - Diagnostics reported by the aspect will be ignored.
+   - Any diagnostics reported by the aspect will be disregarded.
-   - Aspect ordering and requirements will be ignored.
+   - Aspect ordering and requirements will not be considered.
-2. Make sure that the aspect class has a default constructor.
+2. Ensure that the aspect class is equipped with a default constructor.
 3. Annotate the class with `[EditorExperience(SuggestAsLiveTemplate = true)]`.
-4. Make sure that you properly define the aspect eligibility, so the code refactoring will only be suggested for relevant declarations.
-See <xref:eligibility> for details.
+4. Properly define the aspect eligibility to ensure that the code refactoring is suggested only for relevant declarations.
+For more details, refer to <xref:eligibility>.